 My experience shows that everyone gets engaged when they are involved in higher order work.
 We run an innovation council that takes inspiration from Google’s 20% project time (read more about it in the book “Work Rules by Laszlo Bock”).
 We run mini projects to create patentable IP, encourage team members to contribute to industry forums and present papers.
 And we work with top universities to drive some fascinating research.

 Creating a data science organization from scratch is an exciting and arduous task.
 With information overload on the latest and greatest innovations, it is always difficult to understand where to start.
 As per the oft repeated crawl-walk-run euphemism, it is important to get the basics right and then move onto more complex and advanced technology adoption.
 This is a continuing journey, an exciting one at that.

-Hear more from Juniper Networks at the KNIME Fall Summit 2018, November 6-9, 2018 in Austin, Texas, US.
-Shalini Subramanian is giving a talk on “Enterprise Scale Data Blending” and Owen Watson on "REST API: Workflow Integration with Python".
-Sign up for the Summit here.
+Juniper Networks gave a talk at the KNIME Fall Summit 2018, November 6-9, 2018 in Austin, Texas, US.
+Explore the slides presented by Shalini Subramanian on “Enterprise Scale Data Blending” and Owen Watson on "REST API: Workflow Integration with Python".